Bartapapa/legend/docs/class/fighter.md

 <b>A:</b> 2 Strikes, Notches

-<b>B:</b> Parry
+<b>B:</b> Parry, Additional attack

-<b>C:</b> Additional attack
+<b>C:</b> 2 Strikes

 <b>D:</b> Eyes of a killer

 ## Strikes
 Fighters perfect special attacks called Strikes.
 Whenever they attack, instead of doing a normal attack, they can choose to do one of the Strikes that they know.
-Fighters start with 2 known Strikes, and get an additional strike for every additional Fighter step they take.
-When doing so, they can replace one they already know with another one they have access to.
+Fighters start with 2 known Strikes, and get 2 additional strikes at step C. Each time they level up, they can replace one they already know with another one they have access to.

 Here's a list of all common Strikes.
 More exotic ones exist, but they need to be taught by a master.
 <details markdown="1">